I’m a half-serious history buff, meaning history was one of my favourite subjects and I have an ongoing middling interest in it.

 - Most monuments are within walking distance, except perhaps for the Igel Column and the Roman Villa Otrang.
 Both are best reached by car.

 - Admission to the Roman monuments is relatively inexpensive (about 4€ each) and only charged for the Porta Nigra, Imperial Baths, Forum Baths and the Amphitheatre.
-If you want to visit them all, a good option is to buy the Antikencard (18€), which offers access to all four monuments, plus the archaeological museum.
+If you want to visit them all, a good option is to buy the Antikencard premium (18€), which offers access to either two or all four monuments, plus the archaeological museum.
 There’s also a basic version of the Antikencard that allows admission to two monuments and the museum (12€).
 You can buy the card directly at the sites (or at the tourist information).

 - If you love guided tours, join one of the Toga Tours with a Roman legionnaire.
 They rather sound like fun but are definitely on the pricey side (120€ per person, 2 hours) and mostly only offered on weekends during summer.
 Tours take you into the Porta Nigra and Imperial Baths.